 - After that was over I once again had Hemodialysis for a few months before they decided to place me on Peritoneal dialysis.
 This form of dialysis does not require the use of a patients blood, instead, it uses the process of osmosis.
 This is achieved by placing a substance in the patient’s peritoneum (the “sack” that contains all the vital organs except the kidneys) and then left over a period of time then drained and repeated every night.
 Whilst this substance sits in the peritoneum Creatinine and excess fluid slowly filters across from the blood vessels that cover the outside of the peritoneum into the solution that is waiting to be drained and refilled.
 I maintained a cycle of a 6-litre bag left for 3 hours then drained and replaced three times a night for a total of 10 hours plus I also had a smaller 3-litre bag left in my stomach all day and drained first when I went to bed.

 These Peritoneal Images are taken from http://en.wikipedia.org/wiki/Peritoneal_dialysis

 - The Blue Liquid shows the stages of the liquid entering and sitting in the body whilst the Yellow Liquid shows the liquid sitting in the body then being removed.

-- The doctors had decided that they where going to give me a kidney from my father, they cross matched our antibodies to ensure I could I would be compatible.
-Everything seemed perfect and we where just over a month away from the transplant when they found that unfortunately I had a small amount of antibodies that would effect this transplant that had not been picked up earlier.
-Not receiving my transplant at this stage was not a option so my doctors decided to try a new procedure to remove the unwanted antibodies, I would be the 13th patient in Australia to receive it.
+- The doctors had decided that they were going to give me a kidney from my father, they cross-matched our antibodies to ensure I could I would be compatible.
+Everything seemed perfect and we were just over a month away from the transplant when they found that unfortunately, I had a small number of antibodies that would affect this transplant that had not been picked up earlier.
+Not receiving my transplant at this stage was not an option so my doctors decided to try a new procedure to remove the unwanted antibodies, I would be the 13th patient in Australia to receive it.

-I hope this might give people a insight into kidney failure and if you have any questions please don’t hesitate to contact me.
+I hope this might give people an insight into kidney failure and if you have any questions please don’t hesitate to contact me.